 According to the Nebraska Department of Transportation (NDOT), there were 34,890 Nebraska crashes in 2016 that resulted in 17,962 injuries and 218 fatalities.
 Barring any dramatic reductions in accident rates, most Nebraskans will eventually be involved in an accident, and about half of those people will be injured.
 Most motor vehicle accidents are caused by negligent driving.
 Accidents caused by negligence result in stressful emergency room visits and are often followed by painful recovery periods.

 Insurance companies make their money by paying out as little as possible for injury claims.
-If you have injured by someone else’s negligent driving, you need an auto injury attorney to stand up to the insurance company.
-Auto Injury Attorney Steven Montag deals effectively with aggressive insurance companies.
+If you have injured by someone else’s negligent driving, you need an auto accident attorney to stand up to the insurance company.
+Car Accident Attorney Steven Montag deals effectively with aggressive insurance companies.
 His practice is exclusively dedicated to helping injured people.
 Our car accident lawyers do not work for insurance companies and we never defend anyone who has caused a car accident.

 Insurance Company Practices

 Disputing fault for clear liability car accidents is a common insurance company tactic.
 Although more than one driver can contribute to the cause of an accident, most accidents are caused entirely by one negligent driver.
 In Nebraska, the amount of a settlement or court judgment is lowered if the accident victim is partly responsible for causing the accident.
 An injury victim is completely barred from recovering damages from another driver if the injury victim is determined to be 50% or more at fault.
 Insurance companies like to see contributory negligence where none exists.
 When there is a liability dispute, you need an experienced car accident lawyer who has a thorough grasp of the details of Nebraska Car Injury Law.
 Your auto injury attorney needs to be someone tough who will not let you be pushed into taking less money than you deserve.